 London Borough of Barking and Dagenham

-LifeLine has had a relationship with the London Borough of Barking and Dagenham since our very beginning.
-We have managed and delivered a wide range of programmes on behalf of the council including Children’s Centres within the borough.
-The LifeLine Institute is an alternative school for young people in year 11 who have not been able to gain a school place either due to exclusion, social or mobility issues.
+LifeLine has had a relationship with the London Borough of Barking and Dagenham since our very beginning in 2000.
+We have managed and delivered a wide range of programmes on behalf of the council including employment programmes.
+We are currently funded to deliver The LifeLine Institute - an alternative school for young people in year 11 who have not been able to gain a school place either due to exclusion, social or mobility issues and Castle Green Nursery.

 London Borough of Havering

 The London Borough of Havering have provided match funding for LifeLine's 'Keys 4 Change' contract.
 The 18 month programme runs from 2013-2015 and is sponsored by London Councils and co-financed by the European Social Fund.

 Directly funded by sponsor London Councils and co-financed by ESF with match funding from London Borough of Havering to deliver 'Keys4Change'.
 The 18 month programme (2013-15), provides support to short term unemployed residents of the borough (aged 18-34, with some eligibility for 16-17 year olds) to enhance their employment prospects and attain affordable housing.
 LifeLine works in close partnership with Havering's Homes and Housing Department to receive referrals and activate the programme's housing incentive.
 The programme is supported by our award-winning VIP mentoring service; Employer-Facing Account Managers and our network of Specialist Call-Off Providers to access accredited learning.